MrColorado35/Milestone2/README.md

 While creating, however, I realized it looks nicer if I'll use carousele and set the pictures on top of the page.

+I had to abadon this project in order to focus on the rest of the bootcamp, but I'm going to come back to it around November 2020.

 I'll keep it updated.

 Stay safe!